lmorg/murex/docs/commands/function.md

 Like all other definable states in _murex_, you can delete a function with the bang prefix (see the example above).

-#### Order of preferece
+#### Order of preference

 There is an order of preference for which commands are looked up:
-1. aliases (all aliases are global)
+1. Aliases - defined via `alias`.
+All aliases are global
-2. murex functions (all `functions`s are global)
+2. _murex_ functions - defined via `function`.
+All functions are global
-3. private functions (`privates` cannot be global and are scoped only to the module or source that defined them.
-You cannot call a private function from the interactive command line)
+3. private functions - defined via `private`.
+Private's cannot be global and are scoped only to the module or source that defined them.
+For example, You cannot call a private function from the interactive command line
-4. variables (dollar prefixed)
+4. variables (dollar prefixed) - declared via `set` or `let`
 5. auto-globbing prefix: `@g`
 6. murex builtins
-7. external executables
+7. external executable files

 ### Synonyms